Here are some tips on how to have the ultimate experience on your cruise.

 Choosing the Ports of Call

 Research ports of call in advance and read reviews.
 Determine what attractions you would like to see and read guidebooks to get the facts.
 Some activities in the port may be overrated and not worth your time or money.

 You have the option of touring the port on your own, booking an excursion through the cruise line, or booking your own shore excursion.

-If you decide to set up your own shore excursion, keep in mind that if it runs late and you miss embarkation, the ship will leave without you.
+If you decide to set up your own shore excursion, keep in mind that if the tour runs late and you miss embarkation, the ship will leave without you.
 It will, however, wait for passengers on a tour that was booked through the cruise line.

 If you enjoy shopping at each of the ports, feel free to haggle with the vendors on pricing.
 In Europe and in the Caribbean, they expect tourists to offer them less.

 To avoid food poisoning, do not drink the local water or have ice cubes in your drinks.
 Your system is not accustomed to the water.
-Avoid juices made with the local water or foods washed with it (like a lettuce salad).
+Avoid juices or sodas from fountains that are made with the local water or foods washed in it (like a lettuce salad).
 For a list of foods to avoid, check out the recommendations by the Centers for Disease Control and Prevention.

-Some passengers prefer to remain on the ship and enjoy the activities on board that are normally crowded.
+Some passengers prefer to remain on the ship and enjoy the activities that are normally crowded.